Lillian024/LITA_Project/README.md

 ### Data Cleaning and Preparations
 In the initial phase of the Data Cleaning and Preparations, we perform the following actions;
-- Data loading and Inspection
+1. Data loading and Inspection
-- Handling missing variables
+2. Handling missing variables
-- Data Cleaning and Formatting
+3. Data Cleaning and Formatting

-### Exploratory Dtat Analysis
+### Exploratory Data Analysis
 - What is the overall sales trend
 - Which product are top sellers
 - What are the products on peak sales?